rean/rain-workload-toolkit/src/radlab/rain/workload/rubbos/README.md

   Default value is: *this year*.
 - **rubbos.rngSeed**: an integer number representing the seed used to initialize the random number generator used by the RUBBoS generator; if set to `-1`, the random number generator will be initialized with the Java's default (i.e., to a value very likely to be distinct from any other invocation of the `java.util.Random` default constructor).
   Default value is: *-1*.
 - **rubbos.serverHtmlPath**: the URL path pointing to the base location where HTML files on the RUBBoS server.
-Usually, for the *php* incarnation, it should be set to */php*, while for the *servlet* incarnation, it should be set to */rubbos*.
+Usually, for the *php* incarnation, it is typically set to */PHP*, while for the *servlet* incarnation, it is typically set to */rubbos*.
-  Default value is: */php*.
+  Default value is: */PHP*.
 - **rubbos.serverScriptPath**: the URL path pointing to the base location where script files on the RUBBoS server.
-Usually, for the *php* incarnation, it should be set to */php*, while for the *servlet* incarnation, it should be set to */rubbos/servlet*.
+Usually, for the *php* incarnation, it is typically set to */PHP*, while for the *servlet* incarnation, it is typically set to */rubbos/servlet*.
-  Default value is: */php*.
+  Default value is: */PHP*.

 The order of the operations in the traffic mix matrix is the same of the one specified in the previous section (i.e., 0 is the *Stories of the Day* operation, 1 is the *Register* operation, and so on).